vadimgierko/linky-notes/README.md

 - that is easy to find the particular note by choosing keywords they consist in search field
 - you are saving a tone of time to organize & efficiently use them

+### `NOTE!`

-### `NOTE!
-At the moment (from 23.02) I'm adapting this app to a new architecture, data layer management pattern & security rules.
-From 05.03 you can sign up, add, edit & delete notes, add & delete tags to them, but not adding the source.
-I rebuild the app basically from scratch, and now it's available not only for my personal use, like it was before, but for everyone!
-You can add your notes at the moment, and when I add "add source" feature, you can just update your notes.`
+From 23.02 to 05.03 I adapted this app to a new architecture, data layer management pattern & security rules taken from my template starter app.
+Now you can **sign up, add, edit & delete notes, add & delete tags to them & filter notes by tags**.
+I rebuild the app basically from scratch, and **now it's available for everyone** and not only for my personal use, like it was before.

+From 06.03.
+I started working on rewriting add source/references features from scratch (I had this functionality before, but it was...)
+So, You can add your notes at the moment, but without a reference.
+When I add "add/edit source" feature, you can just update your notes.

+While I was thinking about how to adapt this new rebuilt feature, I've understood, that I need to have more reusable & customizable components, so all my work on addSource features became a playing background & test enviroment for new ideas.
+That's why it's so log, but...
+I make progress & simplified a lot of other components, so when the feature will be ready, I plan to apply these reusable & customizable components to all app, what means that I would rebuild the app again... and I did it partially already ;-)

+But don't worry, these under-the-hood changes will not impact on your experience of using this app!

 ## Motivation